For Emergencies Call ISP Dispatch at *ISP (*477)

 Authenticating a questioned document can include anything written, printed, typed, or reproduced, such as checks, contracts, wills, letters, threatening and anonymous notes, robbery notes, and counterfeit documents.
 Identity theft crimes that are committed with documents are also a growing trend.
 At the Idaho State Police, the following forensic document examination services are available to all client agencies in the state:

 • Handwriting examinations determine the authorship question of written content and signatures.
 Evidence items submitted for handwriting examinations and comparisons might identify an individual writer or determine that the individual did not author the questioned document.
 The investigator must collect sufficient questions and known documents suitable in quality and quantity for a meaningful examination and comparison.
-Investigators can obtain known writing samples from requested standards and collected standards.
+Investigators can obtain known writing samples from the requested standards and the collected standards.
 Requested standards are those known writing samples in which the investigator administers and witnesses the subject providing the known writing.
 Collected standards are those known writing samples that the court has accepted as being the genuine known writing of the subject.

 • Physical match examinations associate torn or cut documents with a source document.
 Careful examination techniques are employed to preserve this delicate evidence, such as associating torn pages with a source tablet or notebook.
-Examination of a shredded document for restoration may also provide the investigator with helpful information.
+Examination of a shredded document for restoration may also yield helpful information to the investigator.

 ver: 3.5.2a | last updated: